 Friction Over Clothing

-Whether you are rolling out in cold weather when wearing shorts or a t-shirt isn't an option, have to access parts of your body that are going to be covered in clothes no matter what, or simply want a little relief after you've already put your pajamas on at night, how much friction your roller stick creates with your clothing is important.
+Sometimes you may be rolling in cold weather when you're wearing more layers, or maybe you just want a little relief while you're lounging in your sweats.
+How much friction your roller stick creates with your clothing is important.
 For comparison's sake, we tested each stick on the same clothing, but we noticed that baggier, thicker clothing is harder to use in conjunction with a roller than thinner, tighter clothing.

 The most egregious offenders were difficult to use at all over the top of clothing because they would grip and pull on the cloth, causing it to bunch up and interfere with a smooth roll.
 On the other hand, some devices that we couldn't enjoy on bare skin actually felt significantly better with clothes as a buffer, such as the Gaiam Restore Stick.
 We also found that the large knobs on the Kamileo Muscle Roller were more comfortable over clothing.

 If all you want to do is quickly warm up cool muscles or flush out some of the accumulated toxins after a workout, then a light, smooth-rolling session to increase blood flow is the ticket.
 However, if you want to work out persistent knots or loosen up overly tight tissue, you will need to go deeper and slower.
 For this, you need to apply targeted pressure on just the spot you want, which is easier to do with some roller sticks than others.